kenatiod/MUT/Understanding Machine Understanding.md

 ### 4.2 -- Dimensions of understanding: language, reasoning, knowledge, perception, action, social intelligence

-The MUTT is designed to assess understanding across six key dimensions that are integral to human cognition:
+The MUTT is designed to assess understanding across six dimensions that are integral to human cognition:

 1. **Language**: The ability to comprehend and generate natural language, grasping meaning, context, and nuance beyond surface-level syntax and semantics (Wilks, 2007).
 This includes skills such as disambiguation, metaphor understanding, and pragmatic reasoning.